 How do I figure out how much tile I need for my job?

 Great question.
-There are a few different layers to this question so I will try to look at the different answers.
+This question has a few different layers, so let’s look at some of the various answers.

 Lastly, the cost will also dictate how close to exact you need to be.
-No reason to have 10 pieces of expensive glass tile left over at $40 per sheet when two are more realistic.
-Compare that to having 10 pieces of tile at $2 a piece left over.
+There is no reason to have ten pieces of expensive glass tile left over at $40 per sheet when two are more realistic.
+Compare that to having ten pieces of tile left over at two bucks a piece.

-How do I tell the difference between a good installation and a not-so-good one?
+How do I distinguish between a sound installation and a not-so-good one?

-Secondly, if you stare down a continuous grout joint it should be perfectly straight the entire distance of the floor or wall without any deviation.
+Secondly, if you stare down a continuous grout joint, the entire distance of the floor or wall should be perfectly straight without any deviation.

 Along the same lines, if you look where one wall meets another, the horizontal grout joints should all align at the same height instead of one wall being set higher or lower than the other.

-The surface should be flat without lippage from one course of tile to the next.
+The surface should be flat without lippage from one piece of tile to the next.
 Outside corners should be square.
-This may not always be possible depending on the framing underneath the substrate.
+This may only sometimes be possible depending on the framing underneath the substrate.

-All of the above require more time spent with a detailed eyed.
-These may seem small and insignificant but the total sum of all these line items can make a big difference to the overall appearance when applied correctly.
+All of the above require more time spent with a detailed eye.
+These may seem small and insignificant, but the total sum of all these line items can make a big difference to the overall appearance when applied correctly.

 Why should I hire you instead of another contractor or a tile store person?

 The very first thing apparent when dealing with me is my experience level.
-I have over 40 years of full-time experience primarily in multi-million dollar custom homes.
+I have over 43 years of full-time experience, primarily in multi-million dollar custom homes.
 This kind of experience is priceless and can only be earned by working in the trenches year in and year out.
 My experience will ensure that nothing will be overlooked or unanticipated.
-By being able to see the whole picture I can usually be able to address potential snags in the critical path so that once the project is underway it will commence to a timely finish without interruption.
+By seeing the whole picture, I can address potential snags in the critical path so that once the project is underway, it will commence to a timely finish without interruption.